THC: Accelerating Distributed Deep Learning Using Tensor Homomorphic Compression: Introduction

+To reduce the communication overhead, many compression schemes have been conceived~\cite{HiPress, ByteComp, bernstein2018signsgd, TopK, TernGrad,dorfman2023docofl}.
+One common problem of these solutions is that they apply bi-directional compression.
+For example, in the Parameter Server (PS) architecture, the PS nodes first decompress all gradients, aggregate them, and then compress the aggregated gradients again.
+Such compression and decompression operations result in significant computational overheads and affect the training convergence time and attainable accuracy (see Section~\secref{background_compression}).

-To address these problems, we introduce Tensor Homomorphic Compression (THC), a novel bi-directional compression framework that enables the direct aggregation of compressed values while optimizing the bandwidth to accuracy tradeoff, thus eliminating the aforementioned overheads.
-Moreover, THC is compatible with in-network aggregation (INA), which allows for further acceleration.
-A key idea behind THC is to leverage minimal information exchange between the workers at the beginning of each communication stage to \emph{coordinate} their compression, which allows for accurate aggregation in compressed form.
+To address these problems, we introduce Tensor Homomorphic Compression (THC), a novel bi-directional compression framework enabling the direct aggregation of compressed tensors (e.g., gradients) without first decompressing them, eliminating much of the aforementioned computational overhead.
+Additionally, direct aggregation can also run on programmable switches for further acceleration.

-{ We showcase the benefits of \sysname by implementing a software PS and a worker compression module within the BytePS \cite{BytePS} PyTorch extension.
-We also incorporate it into in-network aggregation services~\cite{SwitchML, ATP, PANAMA}, which employ {programmable switches to perform gradient aggregation. } }

-We perform extensive evaluation over seven representative DNN models on a single rack testbed with four workers, a programmable switch, and 100 Gbps network.
-Our experiment result demonstrates that THC improves training throughput by up to 85\% and outperforms state-of-the-art distributed training framework (BytePS) in terms of time-to-target-accuracy by 63\%.
-We also simulate multi-worker scenarios to show that THC scales well, tolerates packet loss, and offers new opportunities for partial aggregation and straggler handling. \mbox{\textbf{This work does not raise any ethical issues.}}
+This paper focuses on developing a THC framework to reduce the communication overhead of data parallelism for the parameter server architecture.
+Importantly, PS is effective in GPU/CPU hybrid clusters~\cite{BytePS, ByteComp, bytescheduler, janus}, which are common in clouds~\cite{microsoftsparecpu}.
+Furthermore, when we colocate a PS with each worker, it essentially functions as an AllReduce~\cite{BytePS}.

+From an algorithmic standpoint, the technical challenge is designing an algorithm that enables workers to accurately compress their gradients in a way that allows aggregating their results without decompressing each worker's message.
+We propose \emph{Homomorphic Compression} -- a property that enables this and develops efficient schemes that satisfy it while optimizing the accuracy.